Color Management DaVinci Resolve

 The second menu to look at is Project Settings/Color Management

 Here make sure Color Science is set to DaVinci YRGB, this means you’ll be using a non-color managed workflow.
-This is important because all your color management will happen inside CineDream and we don’t want two different color managements, Resolve and CineDream to collide.
+This is important because all your color management will happen inside CineDream and we don’t want two different color managements, Resolve and CineDream, to collide.

 With the color management settings matched between CineDream and Adobe Premiere Pro you can expect a 1:1 match.